EmbeddedOS/x86-64-OperatingSystem/docs/os_concepts.md

         ```

 - After jump to long mode code, we don't need initialize `ds`, `es`, `ss` because they are ignored.
 But will still need to initialize stack to 0x7C00.

+## V. Exceptions and Interrupts Handling on the x86

+### 22. Jumping to Kernel

+- The kernel file is loaded into memory and are going to jump to the kernel.
+We relocate the kernel from 0x10000 to the memory 0x200000.

+- `cld` instruction clear direction flag so the move instruction will process the data from low memory address to high memory address.
+Which means the data is copied in forward direction.
+The destination address is stored in `rdi` register and source address is in `rsi` register.

+- Register `rcx` acts as a counter, since we want the move instruction to execute multiple times, move q-word will copy the 8 bytes data each time.
+  - We will move 51200 / 8 bytes to `rcx`.
+Because our kernel size is 512 sectors = 512 * 100 = 51200 bytes.

+- `rep movsq` repeat by quad-word.
+- After instruction, our kernel is copied into the address 0x200000.